 In 2009, Vanguard University in Costa Mesa, California held the first Realizing a Vision conference.
 It was evident from the attendees’ responses there was a need for the Girls’ C.E.O.
 Connection™ (Girls Creating Enterprising Organizations).
 Later that year, the second Realizing a Vision conference was held in Long Beach, California.
 These girls were then given the opportunity for one-on-one conversations with the speakers.
-Immediately after that conference, four ninth grade girls and one eighth grader applied to be on the newly formed Girls’ C.E.O.
+Immediately after that conference, several girls applied to be on the newly formed Girls’ C.E.O.
 Connection Young Women’s Advisory Team.

 In 2010, Sylvia visited Stanford University to look at a possible space for a Realizing a Vision conference.
 She also met with Stanford professor William Damon, author of The Path to Purpose.
-Helping Our Children Find Their Calling in Life.
-The one observation William Damon made was that their group needed a mentoring side to make a real difference.
+The one observation he made was that their group needed a mentoring side to make a real difference.

 In 2011, Sylvia and her team began interviewing young female entrepreneurs who started businesses in high school or college.
-The video interviews introduce Gen Z high school girls to the patterns, characteristics, and skills accomplished female entrepreneurs attributed to their success.
+The video interviews introduce members of Generation Z high school girls to the patterns, characteristics, and skills accomplished female entrepreneurs attribute to their success.

 In 2015, Sylvia Scott decided to restructure Girls’ C.E.O.
 Connection.™ because interest in the organization had increased.
 Therefore, a website was needed rather than a blog.
 The video interviews were to continue while the podcast channel, Enterprising Young Females went into the planning stage for 2016 and 2017.
 The Young Women’s Advisory Team was renamed to Ambassadors.

-What is in store going forward in 2017?
+What’s in store going forward in 2018?
 Opportunities will increase to expand avenues for interaction with successful female entrepreneurs who mentor, motivate and represent the global community.
-In late 2017, Girls’ C.E.O.
-Connection.™ will launch a formal mentor program to continue showing young women entrepreneurial pathways and how to expand their potential.
+This includes the launch a formal mentor program to continue showing young women entrepreneurial pathways and how to expand their potential.
 Therefore, it will continue to provide a culture of support for those young women to apply their creativity and innovation to reach their potentials through entrepreneurship.

 – Testimonial –